FilipKlaesson/advent-of-code/README.md

-# Advent of Code 2022
+# Advent of Code

-The repo contains my solutions for [Advent of Code 2022](https://adventofcode.com/2022/about).
+The repo contains my solutions for [Advent of Code](https://adventofcode.com).